-My work has been shown in project spaces and established locations, such as the Whitechapel Art Gallery (London), Lighthouse (Brighton, UK) and Wandesford Quay Gallery (Cork City, Ireland).
+My work has been shown in project spaces and established locations, such as the Whitechapel in London and Lighthouse, Brighton in the UK and Wandesford Quay Gallery in Cork, Ireland.
 I ran a blended reality event using Second Life and curated guerrilla fringe activities at the Venice Biennale.
 Increasingly I simply screen and share materials online, on specified dates, to a limited audience.
 Contra-Invention

 had been invited to Les Rencontres Internationales de la Photographie d'Arles